-Natalie Légère was born in Moncton, New-Brunswick, Canada, and graduated from l’Université de Moncton with a bachelor’s in Multidisciplinary Arts in 2008.
-Légère then focused on colourfield drawings and paintings, culminating in her triangle grids of the late 2010’s.
+Natalie Légère was born in Moncton, New-Brunswick, Canada, where she graduated from l’Université de Moncton with a bachelor’s of Arts: Literature, Artistic Expression, and Fine Arts.
+She then focused on colourfield drawings and paintings, until 2020.

 My mom’s Nightgown